 3. If your tree is protected and needs a permit, you will need to apply.

 Being successful in getting approval to remove a tree can be tricky.
-If it is a healthy tree, you will need a good excuse of why you are removing it.
+If it is a healthy tree, you will need a good excuse for why you are removing it.

-I have written a whole article covering good and bad excuses for wanting a tree removed and how to all but guarantee success in city approval for tree removal.
+I have written a whole article covering good and bad excuses for wanting a tree removed and how to guarantee success in city approval for tree removal.